Atrial Septal Defect Surgical Repair

-- You may need blood tests before your procedure.
+- You may need blood or imaging tests before your surgery.
 Talk to your caregiver about these or other tests you may need.
-Write down the date, time and location for each test.
+Write down the date, time, and location for each test.

 - You may be able to donate your own blood before surgery.
-This is called autologous (ah-TALL-uh-gus) blood donation.
 This must be done no later than 3 days before surgery.
 You may also ask a family member or friend with the same blood type to donate their blood.
-This is called directed blood donation.
-Talk to your caregiver for more information on autologous or directed blood donation.
+Talk to your caregiver for more information on blood donation.

 - Ask caregivers about directions for eating and drinking.

-You are taken to the recovery room or an intensive care unit (ICU).
-Caregivers will watch you very closely.
-A bandage is used to cover your stitches or staples.
+You will be taken to a room to rest until you are fully awake.
+Caregivers will monitor you closely for any problems.
+A bandage will cover your stitches or staples.
 This bandage keeps the area clean and dry to prevent infection.
 A caregiver may remove the dressing shortly after surgery to check the stitches.
-Do not get out of bed until your caregiver says it is OK.
-Your family may be allowed to visit you in the ICU for a short visit several times a day.
+Do not get out of bed until your caregiver says it is okay.
+When your caregiver sees that you are okay, you will be taken to your hospital room.

 Contact a caregiver if